How to Use Profit and Loss Percentage Formula in Excel (4 Ways)

 Profit and Loss Percentage Formula

-We can use the following general mathematics formula to determine percent profit or loss.
+The following general mathematics formula is used to determine the percentage of profit or loss:

 = (Gain or loss/previous value*100)

-In this method, we will use the mathematical formula subtraction to simply get the result of profit or loss and then use percentage formatting from the Number Format ribbon.
+In this method, we will use the mathematical formula above to obtain the profit or loss, then use percentage formatting from the Number Format ribbon.

 =D5-C5